dejse/sqlstrings/README.md

 ## Overview

-Writing SQL Code in R files brings some disadvantages, such as losing syntax highlighting and autocomplete.
-With the help of `sqlstrings`, you can write SQL code in separate files and load the statements into R as a list object.
+This package is a little helper for `DBI`.
+Writing SQL code in R files is tedious for longer queries and statements.
+Some disadvantages are losing syntax highlighting and autocomplete.
+With the help of `sqlstrings`, we can write SQL code in separate files and load the SQL code into an R list object.

 ## Installation